 With fewer trees and miles of asphalt, her Southeast Austin neighborhood traps more suffocating summer heat than other parts of the city.
 Hernández is among the thousands of Austinites experiencing the unequal effects of Austin’s urban heat islands, which leave residents with higher temperatures, more expensive electricity bills and greater risk of heat-related illnesses.

 The urban heat island effect means higher temperatures in places with less greenery.
-In Austin, which recently experienced a 45-day streak of 100-degree weather, the impact is greater in lower income communities like the Eastern Crescent, which consists of the central East Austin, Colony Park, Del Valle, Dove Springs, Montopolis, and Rundberg areas, according to Kevin Lanza, assistant professor at the School of Public Health at the Austin regional campus of the University of Texas Health Houston.
+In Austin, which recently experienced a 45-day streak of 100-degree weather, the impact is greater in lower income communities like the Eastern Crescent, which consists of the central East Austin, Colony Park, Del Valle, Dove Springs, Montopolis, and Rundberg areas, according to Kevin Lanza, assistant professor of environmental science with UTHealth Houston.
 A recent heat mapping conducted by a team of UT faculty members, city departments and community members showed striking temperature disparities in urban heat islands including the Rundberg area reaching up to 15 degrees hotter than the rest of Austin.

 Urban Heat Islands Urban heat islands lead to higher temperatures because buildings and asphalt absorb the sun’s energy, trapping heat near the surface, said Lanza.
 A lack of tree canopies and green space can worsen the situation.